FlashSystems/CheckUnits/README.md

 ### -s
 Disables the version warning and the summary output if no remarks where shown.

+### -e
+Shows errors only.
+This also enables `-s`.
+This option is usefull, if `checkunits.sh` is used for monitoring your system for unit failures.
+See chapter *Monitoring* for more details.

 ### -v
 Verbose mode shows some additional information messages that are useful to clarify why specific warnings or errors are not shown.
 For example: An information message is shown if a unit is enabled but not running because it was disabled by a condition.
 These warnings are normally suppressed because conditions are legitimated to stop a unit from running.